arapulido/katacoda-scenarios/autoscaling-k8s/step2.md

 This will create a Kubernetes secret to make sure the Datadog agent is able to send data to your Datadog account.

-Check that the secret has been correctly created by running the following command: `kubectl get secret datadog-secret`{{execute}} You should get an output similar to the following:
+Check that the secret has been correctly created by running the following command: `kubectl get secret datadog-secret`{{execute}} You should get output similar to the following:

 ```
 NAME             TYPE      DATA      AGE